benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 - statically indeterminate member
 - thermal stress

+## 2D Design (105)

 To find internal 2D shear, moment, and axial reactions ([Example](http://benjaminklassen.com/documents/examples/statics/2dinternalloadings.pdf)):

 1. Draw FBD
 2. Solve for reactions
 3. Take cuts at desired points and solve

+To design plate with a bolt ([Example](http://benjaminklassen.com/documents/examples/statics/designplate.pdf))

+- In order to design this plate with a bolt properly, one must test for bearing of plate (punching failure), tension of plate (tensile failure), shear of plate (also punching), and shear of bolt.
+All of this is assuming that allowable bearing, shear, and tensile stresses are given

+1. Check failure of the plate in tension.
+Use $\sigma_{allow} = N/A$ at the smallest cross-section.
+2. Check failure of the plate by bearing.
+   1. Project curved area of the bolt to a rectangle.
+   2. Use $\sigma_{allow} = N/{Projected A}$ at the bolt hole
+3. Check failure of plate by shear (remember bolt is in double shear)
+   1. Calculate area that would experience shear if bolt pushed through
+   2. Use $\tau_{allow} = V/A$ to solve
+4. Check failure of bolt by shear.
+Remember that in equilibrium, the shear force felt by the bolt is equal to the force applied to the bar
+   1. Use $\tau_{allow} = V/A$ to solve

 ## Bending